Gucci makes abortion rights statement with 2020 Cruise line

 The collection, shown to a VIP crowd Tuesday evening in Rome’s Capitoline Museum, featured a purple jacket with the slogan “My Body, My Choice” on the back, and a sweater emblazoned with the date “May 22, 1978,” marking the day that abortion became legal in Italy.
 A belted gown was embroidered with a flowering uterus.

-Michele said new restriction on abortion in the United States “made me consider how much women should be highly respected.”
+Michele said new restrictions on abortion in the United States “made me consider how much women should be highly respected.”

+“Sometimes in life choices are difficult, but I believe that it is the most difficult decision for a woman.
+I respect that decision.
+I respect that decision as I respect the idea that the uterus is a garden,” Michele told reporters after the show.

+A recording of his remarks was made available to The Associated Press.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.